precondition/dactyl-manuform-keymap/readme.md

 ### Required features
 New features take a very long time to get merged into `qmk:master` so, meanwhile, I merge pending pull requests into my own fork to use them.
 Below is the list of PRs that are required for this particular instance of my keymap to work properly — It varies from branch to branch.

-1. [Combo improvements](https://github.com/qmk/qmk_firmware/pull/8591) by @sevanteri: Used in `combos.c` for all the combos involving non-basic keycodes
+1. [Combo improvements](https://github.com/qmk/qmk_firmware/pull/8591) by @sevanteri: Used in `combos.c` for all the combos involving non-basic keycodes.
+2. [keymapviz] by @yskoht (not a QMK PR): Used in `rules.mk` to generate the fancy keymap visualisations of each layer.
+Remove the `.PHONY` code block from `rules.mk` to disable it.